josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 ---
-A few weeks ago I decided that I wanted to develop a 'groupBy' filter, I knew that these kind of filters are tricky because they tend to generate infinie loops in the `$diggest` cycle.
+A few weeks ago I decided that I wanted to develop a 'groupBy' filter, I knew that these kind of filters are tricky because they tend to generate infinite loops in the `$diggest` cycle.
 However, I wanted to fully understand why these kind of `$filter`s run into this problem and what was the best way to overcome this issue.

-In this post I will explain all the steps that I took for developing this `$filter`, the problems that I encountered, all the things the I learned and the final implementation of this filter.
+In this post I will explain all the steps that I took for developing this `$filter`, the problems that I encountered, all the things the I learned and the final implementation of the `$filter`.

 <!-- more -->

 ###The Goal

-I wanted my custom 'groupBy' `$filter` to work in this way:
+I wanted my custom 'groupBy' `$filter` to work like this:

 * Given an `Array` of `Object`s like this one: